 - What about terrorism?

-It is true that in 2017 a van rammed into a crowd in the heart of Barcelona and chaos took over the country but, in reality, Spain has no greater risk of terrorism than any other European city!
-Moreover, due to these recent events in Europe, security measures have been reinforced, as well as the border guard to enter and exit the country.
+It is true that in 2017 a van rammed into a crowd in the heart of Barcelona and chaos took over the country but, in reality, Spain has no greater risk of terrorism than any other European city.
+Moreover, due to these recent events in Europe, security measures have been reinforced, as well as border control becoming stricter with entering and exiting.
 There’s nothing to worry about!

 Alcázar de los Reyes Cristianos, Cordoba 📸 @gscenes